bavaaram/Twitter-django/README.md

 # Twitter Django

-Users of this simple and small social media can do the following and take advantage of these features:
+Users of this simple and small social media can do the following and take advantage of many features

+## Features

 1. Have their own user profile with their username, picture and bio.
 2. View other people's user profiles and send them friend or follow requests.